jamesdhead/nextcloud-snap-wiki/How-to-manage-your-snaps.md

 # Via the web interface

 The Nextcloud Box comes with a built-in Snap manager which allows users to add and remove Snaps.
-We will integrate this interface with Nextcloud in the future but for now, you can access it by going to:
+We will integrate this interface with Nextcloud in the future but for now, you can access it by following these steps:

+## Install the store

+*Note: This will not be required in the future*

+If you can't access the web interface, it could be because the store has not been enabled yet.
+[Follow these steps]](How-to-connect-to-the-Nextcloud-Box) to connect to the Box via SSH and type:

+`$ sudo snap install snapweb --beta`

+# Adding the store to Nextcloud

+1. In nextcloud, as an admin, click on the apps menu and then select the big plus sign which says "apps"
+1. In the left column, click on "Not enabled"
+1. At the top, click on the search field and select "External Sites"
+1. Enable the app
+1. Go to the admin section
+1. In the left column, click on "External Sites"
+1. In the "Name" field, type "Ubuntu store"
+1. In the URL field, type "http://localhost:4200"
+1. Refresh the page
+1. Click on the apps menu and you'll see your new app store icon

+**Warning: Not all the Snaps you see have been designed for the Nextcloud Box**

+**This doesn't work if you've enabled SSL for your Nextcloud.
+If you did follow the instructions below**

-`http:<your box's IP or hostname>:4200`
+Connect to the store at `http:<your box's IP or hostname>:4200`

 *Note: That's the URL you access the box with and port 4200*

-**Warning: Not all the Snaps you see have been designed for the Nextcloud Box**

-## Problems

-If you can't access the web interface, follow the steps below to connect to the Box via SSH and type:

-`$ sudo snap install snapweb --beta`

 # Via the command line